 Only Sane Man: Not quite, but he figured the Marker was bad news as soon as it was dug up.

-What Happened to the Mouse?: After leaving a final recording, he wanders off into the Necromorph-filled hallways of the colony.
+What Happened to the Mouse?: After leaving a final recording, he wanders off into the Necromorph-filled hallways of the colony, likely killed by them.
 Isaac can find his recording in-game.
-He was probably killed by Necromorphs.

 USG O'Bannon Crew

 A scientist that experimented on part of a Marker in Dead Space: Aftermath.
 Stross went insane and was locked up on the Sprawl after he killed his wife and daughter (whether he was hallucinating or if they had turned into Necromorphs is unknown).
 In Dead Space 2 Stross knows Isaac since they both had information about the Marker, and insists that he knows how to destroy it, but his incoherent ramblings make him hard to understand.

 Asshole Victim: His hubris is directly responsible for everything that happens on the O'Bannon in Aftermath.
 Even before he came under the Marker Shard's influence and brutally murdered his wife and infant child, he was still an arrogant dick, who was cheating on his wife, planned on leaving her, and thought too highly of himself to consider that maybe, just maybe he shouldn't be playing with the Red Marker fragment.
 When hell broke loose, he panicked completely, leading directly to a lot of people's deaths.

 Buried Alive: Stross' greatest fear manifested by the interrogation chair.